The rubberist psychedelic technology |

 I later bought a real inflatable latex hood (a red one of dipped latex with eye & nose holes), however its nose holes are too tiny to breathe well in all situations.
 It also squeezes on the nose, and by the lack of a back zip it was hard to don and doff, so I shortened the neck end and stretched it by multiple overinflations up to a low 3rd range.
 The droning sound of it is nice when worn in largely inflated state (but the strain hurts latex and is bad for it).
 Although it works for meditation, IMO it is a poor design; the presence of a back zip or velcro is crucial for comfortable use (stretching it in sweaty state over the head also harms latex a lot), and breathe holes must be large enough for safety.
 Classic trance suit hoods had different constructions those could be taken off easily.

-Warning: Breathe control is no toy - use it wisely!
+Breathe control is no toy - use it wisely! |

 Our body inhales oxygen and transforms it into CO2 for gaining energy.
 When breathe is slowed down, more CO2 accumulates in the body.
 The CO2 needs to be exhaled, because with way too much CO2 this process wouldn't work anymore.
 Therefore the body uses CO2 as a neurotransmitter with the code of signal damping.
 Though a rising CO2 level is a command for the nervous system to turn down the energy consumption of the body by inducing relaxation and for the brain to reduce the brain wave frequency, which makes altered states of mind accessible.
+The more the body gets relaxed, the less oxygen it needs, though in a state of relaxation the tempo of breathing can be even more reduced.
+Reducing the breath speed/ restricting the oxygen supply instead by force without enough previous relaxation is dangerous.
+Proper breathe control can be a blessing for mind and body, but breathe control that causes headache, unpleasant dizziness or nausea is is performed wrongly and leads to brain damage. |

 Unlike a yogi's breathe frequency in pranayama, gasmasks and similar gadgets are too stupid to notice how relaxed the body already is, though their air throughput must be sufficient for an unrelaxed person.
 Intentionally reducing the air throughput of a breathe masks by technical manipulations below this limit is dangerous and should never be attempted.